Informatics Student Tips

 School of Informatics students give their tips on studying Computer Science and living in Edinburgh

-Top 5 Walkable areas around Edinburgh
+Top 5 Walkable Areas Around Edinburgh

 One of the reasons why I love Edinburgh is because it has a mixture of both nature and city.
-As an avid walker, I really love walking to different locations and so all of the locations listed below are walk-friendly (or cyclable) from the city centre!
+As an avid walker, I really love walking to different locations and so all of the locations listed below are walk-friendly from the city centre!

 Royal Mile & Edinburgh Castle

 So first up is the Royal Mile and Edinburgh Castle.
 The Royal Mile is a gorgeous long road that goes through Old Town and links Edinburgh Castle to the Palace of Holyrood house.
 Walking up the archaic cobbled street to Edinburgh Castle, you’ll pass by many historic buildings, petite shops, and the occasional bagpiper.
-When at Edinburgh Castle, make sure to take in the sights of Arthur’s Seat and the city (which you can see from the car park!).
+When at Edinburgh Castle, make sure to take in the sights of Arthur’s Seat and the city (which you can see from the car park).

 Calton Hill